ISA HIST Section

 Selection Process

-• Nominations should be sent via email to the chair and members of the Merze Tate Prize committee by 1 August.
+• Nominations should be sent by August 1st via email to the chair and members of the Merze Tate Prize committee.
 Self-nominations, as well as nominations by members of the section and by journal editors are accepted.

-• Member: Thomas Long, University of Warwick, T.Long.1@warwick.ac.uk
+• Member: Andrea Paras, University of Guelph, [email protected]

 • Past Recipients